Disappearance of Tammy Kingery: Background

 Kingery, a native of Northwest Indiana, met her husband Park Kingery there in the mid-1990s when the two worked together at a local drugstore.
 On September 20, 1994, the two were engaged.
 After their marriage, the couple had three children and settled down in a house they built in a wooded area of Edgefield County, South Carolina, just north of North Augusta, near where Park Kingery had gotten a job as a welder.
 After finishing a degree in nursing in 2001, Tammy took a job as a nurse in a local branch of the NHC Healthcare nursing home.
 She was still working there in September 2014.

 Her marriage to Kingery was strained.
 While her father, who still lived in Indiana, says he was not aware of any marital or psychological issues his daughter may have had at that time, her mother says the couple had grown distant from each other since their youngest son was born and had considered divorce.
 Tammy had an ongoing struggle with depression for which she took medication; it had led to extramarital affairs and attempts to take her own life.

 During the first weeks of September, Tammy seemed to be suffering physically—according to Park she had missed a few days of work, which was unlike her.
 She often went to bed shortly after returning from work.
 Park says Tammy believed no treatment would work.
-In the middle of that month, around September 16, Tammy began having trouble sleeping.
+Around September 16, Tammy began having trouble sleeping.
 One night she woke up sweating so severely she had to change her clothes.
 She confided this to her two sisters, with whom she spoke regularly.
 They advised her to make an appointment to see the doctor, which she did, for September 21.